KentFarr/KentFarr/README.md

 - 👋 Hi, I’m @KentFarr
 - 👀 I’m interested in backend development and machine learning
 - 🌱 I’m currently learning Java, Python, SQL, JavaScript, and anything else I can
-- 💞️ I’m looking to collaborate on Anything That I can
+- 💞️ I’m looking to collaborate on Anything That I people will let me
 - 📫 How to reach me Kentfarabaugh@gmail.com

 <!---